 Stress and Mono

 Stress can exacerbate many different physical conditions, including mono.
 People have found in various studies that stress can make people more susceptible to catching a virus and that in addition to making you more likely to get sick, it can also make you stay sick for longer.
-Stress can mean a lot of things; it can be anxiety, grief, relationship breakups or divorce, or even physical stressors like excessive exercise performed without taking the time to rest and recuperate.
+Stress can mean a lot of things.
+It can be anxiety, grief, relationship breakups or divorce.
+It can even be physical stressors like excessive exercise performed without taking the time to rest and recuperate.
 Chronic stress has a likelihood of causing mono relapse.
 There was a study where 276 healthy adults were evaluated to determine why they have chronic stress.
 In that study, it was noted that these adults experienced cold-like symptoms and that stress made their infections worse.
 It's known that stress can make pre-existing infections worse.
-You can put pressure on your immune system during periods of stress and it can reactivate infections that were previously there such as mononucleosis.
-Viral infections get cleared from a body response called cell-mediated immunity.
+You put pressure on your immune system during periods of stress and it can reactivate infections that were previously present such as mononucleosis.
+Viral infections get cleared by a body response called cell-mediated immunity.
 In human stress studies, researchers noted that psychological stress directly hinders the function of your immune system.
 There is a risk, if you already have an infectious illness, that stress could cause it to relapse.
 That's why it is important to manage your stress levels as much as you can during recovery from an illness and in your general daily life.

 What is Stress?

-There's a massive difference between anxiety and stress.
+There's a difference between anxiety and stress.
 Anxiety is a chronic medical condition that impacts a person's ability to function socially and on a day-to-day basis at school or work.
 Stress is a condition that is directly related to situations and transitions in a person's life.
 According to the American Institute of Stress, stress is one of the leading health problems in the United States.
-Stressors are a normal part of life; you might feel stress as a result of your jobs or relationships; you may feel it because of family or financial issues, and so on.
+Stressors are a normal part of life; you might feel stress as a result of your job, relationships, family or financial issues.
 Symptoms of stress can vary depending on the individual, but it's important to note that you can have physical symptoms as well as mental and emotional ones.
 When you're stressed out, you may feel the fight or flight response, which happens when adrenaline and cortisol release into your body.
 During this time, your blood flow increases, your heart rate increases, and your blood pressure and blood sugar could also increase.
 If sustained over some time, this response can cause adverse health effects.
 Be mindful of what's happening in your mind and body when you're under stress.
 That way you can mediate the effects.
 You don't want to reactivate the mono virus or any other viruses as a result of stress.

 Some people find it difficult to gauge when they're under stress.
 How do you know?
 Here are some symptoms of stress: